Showing posts with label 1960s. Show all posts

 throughout his writing career.

 Though there are plenty of moments in the book that make it read like a novelization of a sweaty sexploitation movie, and the name “Lonny Harms” sounds like a character in a John Waters film, Lost on Twilight Road is more heartfelt than campy.
-Beneath the titillation of Lonny stumbling from one sexual misadventure to the next is a is an honest exposé of what gay men endure just to get along in the world.
+Beneath the titillation of Lonny stumbling from one sexual misadventure to the next is a is an honest exposé of what gay men of that time endured just to get along in the world.
 Lonny’s transformation from wide-eyed innocent to proud — but not quite out — homosexual may be far-fetched, but it’s also revolutionary for the pre-Stonewall ’60s.
 Gene Styles’ self-loathing is an unhealthy, hetero-normative way of thinking; Lonny’s self-acceptance is the ideal.
 Gene Styles is right: he does have so much to learn from his barely legal lover.

 Goddamn, this was a long one.
 (Reader: You’re telling me!)
 But I really do adore this book, despite its problematic passages.
 Unfortunately, a more-detailed-than-necessary synopsis might be the closest most readers will get to actually experiencing it.
 Though Hansen went on to be a successful and acclaimed novelist, his early “James Colton” pulps never got reprinted.
 I hold out hope that one day these books will find their way into digital markets, like some of Hansen’s mystery novels, but until that day happens, my obsessive review will have to suffice.
 If that doesn’t get the Hansen estate’s ass in gear to re-release the author’s early pulps, I don’t know what will.